About the Company

-The Board of Directors, in numbers stipulated in the Articles of Association (presently, 9 directors), is elected by the general meeting of shareholders.
+The Board of Directors in the number of members determined by the Articles of Association (currently 9 people) is elected by the decision of the general shareholder's meeting.

-The stance of the shareholder, which is the Russian Federation, regarding the nomination of candidates to the Board of Directors and the election of the Transneft Board of Directors is determined by the Government of the Russian Federation.
+The position of the shareholder, the Russian Federation, on the issues of proposing candidates to the Board of Directors, electing the Board of Directors at Transneft, is determined by the Government of the Russian Federation.

-As part of the procedure for nominating candidates to the Company’s Board of Directors, respective proposals from the Ministry of Energy of the Russian Federation as well as applications from natural persons for election to the Company’s Board of Directors are reviewed at meetings of the commission for selection of candidates to governance bodies and revision commissions of joint-stock companies established by the Federal Agency for State Property Management.
+As part of the procedure for proposing candidates to the Company’s Board of Directors, the relevant proposals of the Ministry of Energy of Russia, as well as applications of individuals for nomination for election to the Company’s Board of Directors, are considered at meetings of the commission for the selection of candidates for election to the management bodies and revision commissions of joint-stock companies established by the Federal Agency for State Property Management.

-Pursuant to paragraph 3 of the Resolution of the Government of the Russian Federation No. 851 On Amending Certain Acts of the Government of the Russian Federation dated 19 July 2017, the Ministry of Finance of the Russian Federation approves the criteria for candidate election to the boards of joint-stock companies whose shares are owned by the Russian Federation must be approved by the Ministry of Economic Development of the Russian Federation.
+As per clause 3 of Resolution of the Government of the Russian Federation No. 851 On Entering Changes to Certain Acts of the Government of the Russian Federation dated 19 July 2017, the Ministry of Finance of the Russian Federation approves the criteria for candidate election to the boards of joint-stock companies whose shares are owned by the Russian Federation.